 I just posted something elsewhere about how I sharpen for prints and I figured I’d get some extra mileage out of it by posting it here as well.
 First, few disclaimers…

-- “Quick?”
+- “Quick Overview?”
 OK, the post is long.
 But there are whole books on sharpening, so by contrast I think this qualifies as a quick description.
 In fact, I’ve left a lot out of the description!

 - There are people with far more expertise on this topic than I have, and I have no illusions that this description represents the “right” way to do this, much less the “best” way!